armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.deployment/tasks.before/deployManifest.md

     }
 {{< /prism >}}

-Require that the Annotations 'owner' and 'app' are applied on all deployed infrastructure.
+This example requires that the annotations 'owner' and 'app' are applied on all deployed infrastructure.

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.deployment.tasks.before.deployManifest